- What is a Lateral Movement

 The primary risk of using SSH Agent Forwarding is if the intermediatory machine is compromised, and the attacker has significant permissions they could, potentially use the established session socket to gain access to downstream servers.

 Attacking Machine => Compromised Intermediary Host (with SSH Key) => Downsteam Machine (final destination)

 SSH agent forwarding allows a user to connect to other machines without entering passwords.
 This functionality can be exploited to access any host the compromised users SSH key has access to (without having direct access to the keys), while there is an active session.

 A potentially easier way to think of SSH agent forwarding, is to think of it as assigning the SSH key to the active SSH session, while the session is in place it is possible to access the SSH key and connect to other machines that the SSH key has access.

-su - username) to access the account running the active SSH session you wish to hijack.
+sudo) to access the account running the active SSH session you wish to hijack.

 If -A SSH Connection Fails

 If -A fails to connect, perform the following: ```echo "ForwardingAgent yes" >> ~/.ssh/config``` to enable agent forwarding.

 Run the following on your local client machine: